haknudsen/video_tracking/Steps.md

 #Stage 4
 -------------
 #### Initial SEO
+> - Videos are Scheduled for upload and changing from Unlisted to Public
 > - Loop Video
 > - Money Robot Campaign
 > -  Rank Cipher Campaign